swfi/InvestigateDataset/README.md

 # Investigate Titanic Dataset

-1. Find out what you are interested to investigate and propose questions accordingly
-2. Use NumPy and Pandas to perform data analysis based on the proposed questions
+### Description
+This project aims to use NumPy and Pandas for investigating the Titanic dataset.
+First, discover your interests and propose questions accordingly.
+Then explore and analyze the dataset based on the proposed questions.
+Finally, draw some conclusions on the findings.

+### Prerequisites
+* Python
+* Numpy
+* Pandas

+*© Arianna E. 2017*